kaleabteweld/EventScouts/readme.md

 `SHAREABLE_LINK_BASE_URL`: This variable defines the base URL for generating shareable links, typically used for sharing events or content within the application.`

+`GOOGLE_APPLICATION_CREDENTIALS`: the path for your firebase json file

 ## Run Locally